xebia/essentials/team-member-equality.md

 ---
 layout: card
-title: Judge on content, not on authority
 category: collaboration
 ---
-<p>Judge on content, not on authority</p>
+Judge on content, not on authority
 ---
 <p>
           We distinguish on the validity of the ideas, not on roles,